-6.1 At Red Balloon Norwich we recognise that safeguarding incidents and/or behaviours can be associated with factors outside of the school environment and/or can occur between children outside of the school.
+6.1 At RBET- Norfolk we recognise that safeguarding incidents and/or behaviours can be associated with factors outside the Centre environment or can occur between children outside the Centre.
 This is known as contextual safeguarding.
-It is key that all school staff understand the definition of contextual safeguarding and consider whether children are at risk of abuse or exploitation in situations outside their families.
+It is key that all Centre staff understand the definition of contextual safeguarding and consider whether children are at risk of abuse or exploitation in situations outside their families.
 Through training we will ensure that staff and volunteers are aware that extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
 When reporting concerns, staff should include as much information and background detail as possible so the DSL can make a referral with a holistic view of the child.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.

-- 6.2 We recognise that children with special educational needs and/or disabilities (SEND) can face additional safeguarding challenges, and these are discussed in staff training.
-These additional barriers can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionately impacted by things like bullying- without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+6.2 We recognise that children with special educational needs or disabilities (SEND) can face additional safeguarding challenges and these are discussed in staff training.
+These additional barriers can include:

+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.

-6.3 At Red Balloon Norwich we recognise that a previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
-When dealing with looked after children and previously looked after children, it is important that all agencies work together, and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group.
+6.3 At RBET- Norfolk we recognise that a previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
+When dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group.

-Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE): County Lines and serious violence
+Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE): County Lines and Serious Violence